palakmotka/strix/CONTRIBUTING.md

 - Listed in release notes
 - Thanked in our Discord
 - Added to contributors list (coming soon)
+- We want to thank Palak Patel for start learning Git.
+Much Kudos!!!!
 ---

 **Questions?** Reach out on [Discord](https://discord.gg/YjKFvEZSdZ) or create an issue.
 We're here to help!